rachitnigam/rachitnigam.com/content/about.md

 hardware--software systems and using the answers to build elegant systems.
 My PhD answered three such questions:

-{% details(summary="What fundamentally distinguishes hardware design from software?") %}
+{% details(summary="What fundamentally distinguishes hardware design from software programming?") %}
-Hardware designs must explicitly reason about time.
+Hardware designs must explicitly reason about discrete time.
 [Filament](https://filamentHDL.com) is a new hardware description language that uses a type-system to explicitly reason about time and uses it to provide strong guarantees about the generated circuits.